xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

    * Logical consistency across sequences of questions that mix topology and smooth structure.
    * Stability of answers under variations in wording.
    * Ability to keep track of which counterfactual world (T vs F) is assumed in the prompt.
-   * Correlation between “exotic suspect” flags and prompts that intentionally construct exotic like encodings.
+   * Correlation between exotic suspect flags and prompts that intentionally construct exotic like encodings.

 ### 7.4 60 second reproduction protocol